 Mallory returned to work in the spring, after several weeks of healing from his surgery and supposed health trauma.
 A co-worker noted that Mallory looked and seemed the same, he hadn’t lost any hair or weight.

-Later, Mallory tells an acquaintance that his brother, Jake, has died by suicide.
+Later, Mallory told an acquaintance that his brother, Jake, had died by suicide.
 Jake is still alive and got married that summer.

 Author Sophie Hannah has been friends with Mallory since meeting in 2013.
 In her 2015 novel, Closed Casket, she writes a villain who is charming, intelligent and tells everyone he has a disease he doesn’t have.
-The villain later poses as his brother, Blake (on the nose much?) in order to perpetuate the lie.
+The villain later poses as his brother, Blake (what rhymes with ‘orange’?) in order to perpetuate the lie.

 When I asked Hannah if the plot was inspired by real events, she was evasive, and more than once she said, “I really like Dan, and he’s only ever been good to me.”
 She also noted that, before starting to write “Closed Casket,” she described its plot to Mallory: “He said, ‘Yes, that sounds amazing!’ ” Hannah, then, can’t be accused of discourtesy.
 But she acknowledged that there were “obvious parallels” between “Closed Casket” and “rumors that circulated” about Mallory